wp-plugins/runners-log/readme.txt

 18. Predicted effect of change in weight
 19. Converter Toolbox
 20. Embed Garmin Connect Map in [runners_log_basic] and/or an example of using [runners_log_garminmap]
+21. Weather Settings
+22. Gear Manager
+23. Add new Gear to the Gear Manager

 == Changelog ==